Adellica/chicken-slip/Readme.md

 (read-string #f (make-slip-port (open-input-string "A\300B"))) => "A"
 ```

-Or read a packet-string directly:
+To read multiple packets, you must make multiple slip-ports.
+Or read a packet as a string directly:

 ```scheme
 (slip-read (open-input-string "A\300B")) => "A"
 ```